 When you’ve finished taking a look at Tate Modern, hop on RB2 riverboat service to visit Tate Britain at Bankside.

 Closest Tube stations to Tate Modern: Southwark, Borough, London Bridge or Waterloo

-Adjacent to Tate Modern, Elizabethan theatre is brought vividly to life in modern London at Shakespeare’s Globe.
+Adjacent to Tate Modern, Elizabethan theatre is brought vividly to life in one of London’s most famous buildings, Shakespeare’s Globe.
 Built on the riverside a few hundred meters from the original Globe, where many of Shakespeare’s plays were first performed, this detailed reproduction of an Elizabethan theatre is justly world-renowned.